 The pool of talented individuals is dramatically increasing these days, and the competition for jobs is expected to be keen.
-Being competent artist isn’t a magic wand.
+Being a competent artist isn't a magic wand.
 Determination, hard work, persistence, and hard selling are what it takes to stand out.

 Becoming a professional artist can be exciting and challenging at times.
 After learning the artists career information, it is time to take a peek at some of the helpful tips for a successful career in art.